-Clostridium difficile or C. diff bacteria can be very harmful.
+Clostridium difficile (C. diff) bacteria can be very harmful.
 They affect the intestinal tract.
 They can cause symptoms ranging from mild diarrhea to severe inflammation of the large intestine (colon).
-C. diff infection is most common during or days to weeks after treatment with antibiotics.
+C. diff infection is most common during the days and weeks after treatment with antibiotics.
 Anyone can become infected.
 But the risk is greatly increased for people in hospitals and for people living in nursing homes or long-term care facilities.
 This is because antibiotic use is common there.
 Germs also spread easily in these places.

 The stomach and intestines have hundreds of kinds of bacteria.
 Many of these bacteria actually help keep harmful bacteria like C. diff from causing problems.
-Small amounts of C. diff are normal and do not cause problems.
-When a person takes an antibiotic, the normal balance of good and bad bacteria may be affected.
+Small amounts of C. diff are normal in the intestine and don’t cause problems.
+When you take an antibiotic, the normal balance of good and bad bacteria may be affected.
 There may be too few good bacteria and too many harmful bacteria like C diff.
-In hospitals and nursing homes, C. diff may be spread from an infected patient to other patients.
-This may occur when staff or visitors touch infected patients or objects such as bed rails, stethoscopes, or bedpans and then touch other patients or surfaces.
+In hospitals and nursing homes, C. diff may be spread from an infected person to others.
+This can happen when staff or visitors touch infected people or objects such as bed rails, stethoscopes, or bedpans and then touch other people or surfaces.

 Watery diarrhea, which may contain mucus

 Pain and cramping

 Some who are infected develop serious problems.
 Symptoms include:

 Belly (abdominal) pain

 To confirm the infection, a sample of stool is tested for the bacteria or the toxins made by the bacteria.

 Your healthcare provider will tell you to stop taking any antibiotics you have been prescribed, based on your healthcare needs.
 He or she may prescribe different medicines as needed.
 In certain cases, you may be given an antibiotic directed at the C. diff infection.
 Talk with your healthcare provider before stopping or starting any medicines.